Babatunji01/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this directory is for pointers, arrays and strings
+starting on pointers, arrays and strings